 Riverside proposes to integrate urban development with the existing natural features to create a unique residential environment, in concert with the Red Willow Park Master Plan.
 The registered environmental and municipal reserve boundaries create a natural transition between the residential land uses proposed in Riverside and Red Willow Park.
-A major-north-south trail along the linear stormwater channel, and pedestrian walkways on McKenney Avenuenorth-south open space corridor will link Red Willow Park with Lacombe Lake Park to the north, providing an opportunity for pedestrian and bicycle links with the rest of St. Albert.
+A north-south trail along the linear stormwater channel, and pedestrian walkways on McKenney Avenue will link Red Willow Park with Lacombe Lake Park to the north, providing an opportunity for pedestrian and bicycle links with the rest of St. Albert.
 More active neighbourhood parks are also designed into the Plan Area.
-These neighbourhood parks are generally designated at the terminus of intersections throughout the plan to provide "green" vistas and linkages into residential areas.

 The existing heritage buildings will form the nucleus of a Heritage Park in the eastern portion of the Plan Area.
-This area will be separated from the residential portions of Riverside neighbourhood. by removing the Meadowview Drive connection at the existing Meadowview Lane intersection A new neighbourhood connection of Rankin Drive to Mission Avenue is proposed - by extending Rankin Drive to the east of Meadowview Lane and providing a north-south connection from Rankin Drive to Mission Avenue, with a proposed neighbourhood intersection accommodated northwest of the St. Albert Grain Elevator Park (future Heritage Sites) on Mission Avenue.
-This new roadway shall provide service and improved connectivity to the Riverside community to the west, as well as access to the Meadowview Ball Diamonds and Heritage sites to the east.-
+A new neighbourhood connection of Rankin Drive to Mission Avenue is proposed - by extending Rankin Drive to the east of Meadowview Lane and providing a north-south connection from Rankin Drive to

+Mission Avenue, with a proposed neighbourhood intersection accommodated northwest of the St. Albert Grain Elevator Park (future Heritage Sites) on Mission Avenue.
+This new roadway shall provide service and improved connectivity to the Riverside community to the west, as well as access to the Meadowview Ball Diamonds and Heritage sites to the east.